marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

 There are a variety of cloud services from the expected players (Amazon, Google, Microsoft) including some more boutique providers that repackage those services in other forms for specific applications, like Netlify and (formerly) Dropbox.
 However, Amazon's cloud computing service, AWS, is one of the oldest and largest, and accordingly has a vast array of products that cover a variety of use cases, depending on the desired level of control over configuration.
 I'm not a web developer or data engineer, so I'm by no means an expert on any of these services and the trade-offs between them.
 I instead come from computational biology and bioinformatics, so my point of view is influenced by high-performance computing.
 [Cloud](https://cloud.google.com/learn/what-is-cloud-computing) and [high-performance](https://cloud.google.com/discover/what-is-high-performance-computing) computing overlap significantly since the latter generally involves requesting and configuring computing resources over a network.
 HPC, though, more specifically refers to computationally intensive applications where the work is distributed over clusters of individual computing units called nodes.

 As a result, I tend to approach topics in computing from a bottom-up perspective, and in this post I'll explain what I see as the building blocks of AWS that many of its other services are built on.
 This is an [explanation rather than a tutorial or how-to guide](https://docs.divio.com/documentation-system/), so I won't walk through the specific steps for setting up an account on AWS and getting an instance up and running with your favorite data science environment.
 Instead I'll focus on how big picture concepts in cloud computing relate to the specific services offered by AWS.
 Along the way I'll also link to some user and how-to guides that show in detail how these resources are configured.
-As a final note, I should mention that I'm not affiliated with Amazon in any way and that my choice of AWS as the topic of this post is mostly a reflection of its popularity rather than a endorsement over its competitors.
+As a final note, I should mention that I'm not affiliated with Amazon and that my choice of AWS as the topic of this post is mostly a reflection of its popularity rather than a endorsement over its competitors.

 ## The three resource cards
 Computing resources in cloud can broadly be divided into three categories: compute, storage, and network.
 However, to make this model more concrete for our data science perspective, we can frame these resources in terms of how they interact with data: